The many twists and turns of Julian Assange’s lengthy legal fight

 – 2022

-– March 23: Assange marries Ms Moris at Belmarsh Prison in a private ceremony lasting around three hours, with six guests including the couple’s two young sons and Assange’s father, John Shipton.
+– March 23: Mr Assange marries Ms Moris at Belmarsh Prison in a private ceremony lasting around three hours, with six guests including the couple’s two young sons and Mr Assange’s father, John Shipton.

 – April 20: Westminster Magistrates’ Court formally issues an extradition order, meaning Home Secretary Priti Patel is now responsible for deciding whether to approve the extradition, with two months to make her decision.

-– August 15: US journalists and lawyers who visited Assange file legal action against the CIA and its former director, Michael Pompeo, over “spying” on Assange’s visits.
+– August 15: US journalists and lawyers who visited Mr Assange file legal action against the CIA and its former director, Michael Pompeo, over “spying” on Mr Assange’s visits.

-– November 29: Brazil’s president-elect voices support for the campaign to free Assange.
+– November 29: Brazil’s president-elect voices support for the campaign to free Mr Assange.

 – 2023

-– May 5: Assange writes to the King asking the monarch to visit him in prison.
+– May 5: Mr Assange writes to the King asking the monarch to visit him in prison.

 – 2024

+– June 19: A plea agreement is signed by Mr Assange and the US authorities after weeks of intense negotiations, which includes a guilty plea on one count, with a proposed sentence of time served, according to a High Court order.

+– June 20: A bail hearing takes place in private, at Mr Assange’s request, according to the Crown Prosecution Service.

-– June 24: Julian Assange is granted bail by the High Court in London and released from Belmarsh Prison following negotiations with US authorities over a plea deal, WikiLeaks says.
+– June 24: Mr Assange is released from Belmarsh prison following negotiations with US authorities over a plea deal, WikiLeaks says.
 He is said to have flown out of the UK from Stansted Airport later the same day.

-– June 25: According to the Associated Press, court papers filed by the US Justice Department show Assange is scheduled to appear in federal court in the Mariana Islands, a US commonwealth in the Western Pacific, on Tuesday evening UK time (Wednesday morning local time) to plead guilty to an Espionage Act charge of conspiring to unlawfully obtain and disseminate classified national defence information.
-He is said to be expected to return to his home country of Australia after his plea and sentencing.
+His departure time is 6.36pm, High Court judges say.

+– June 25: After a stopover in Thailand, Mr Assange appears before a judge in the US territory of the Northern Mariana Islands in the Pacific and pleads guilty to a single felony charge after the US dropped 17 other espionage charges against him.
+He admits to his role in the conspiracy to violate the Espionage Act and is sentenced to time already served in a British prison.
+After the hearing Mr Assange boards a flight to his native Australia.

+– June 26: Mr Assange lands in Australia’s capital Canberra.
+He is met by wife Stella in an emotional reunion, embracing and kissing her after emerging from the private jet.
+At a press conference a short time later, Mrs Assange says her husband will not speak publicly until a “time of his choosing” because he “needs to recuperate”.